 Exploring User roles

-ExpensePlus is designed to streamline the financial process flow, remove duplication and inefficiency, and provide each team member with their own customisable, drillable, and up-to-date financial reports.
+ExpensePlus is designed to streamline the financial process flow, remove duplication and improve efficiency.

-(1) Assigning a user to a user role - a user role determines which modules a user with that role will have either 'standard' or 'view' access to.
+1. Assigning a user to a user role - a user role determines which modules a user with that role will have either 'standard' or 'view' access to.
 There are 6 default roles, but you can add as many additional roles as you wish.
-Further information about user roles can be found in the next section.
-User roles can be customised here
+Further information about user roles can be found below.
+You can customise roles here.

 More information about user roles